Cyfrin/moccasin/docs/source/moccasin_toml.rst

-gaboon.toml
+moccasin.toml
 ##############

-The `gaboon.toml` file created is our configuration file.
+The `moccasin.toml` file created is our configuration file.
 In this file we can have:

 - project and layout settings